About the scheme

-All applications for accreditation under the Scheme will be evaluated by either the Department or a selected service provider (such as those named above) on behalf of the Department.
+All applications for accreditation under the Scheme will be evaluated by either the Department or a selected service provider (such as those named below) on behalf of the Department.
 However, only the Chief Executive of the Department will have the authority to officially offer accreditation to applicants.

 Conditions of accreditation

 As an ongoing condition of accreditation under the Scheme, practitioners will be expected to demonstrate that they have maintained suitable skills, knowledge and qualifications, be required to maintain an appropriate level of insurance; comply with the Accredited Professionals Scheme Code of Conduct; and notify the Chief Executive of the Department of any change to their professional circumstances.

 Regulation 17(1)(a) requires accredited professionals to hold a policy for Professional Indemnity Insurance (PII) that is reasonable and adequate taking into account the amount and nature of work undertaken by the accredited professional unless a Regulation 17(2) exemption applies.
 The accreditation authority has determined that the minimum levels of insurance considered reasonable and adequate are:

 - Accredited Professional – Building level 1 - $5,000,000;

 - Accredited Professional – Building level 2 - $2,000,000;

 - Accredited Professional – Building level 3 - $1,000,000; and